The prophetic ministry throughout Church history, wherever its presence has been felt is committed to Truth.

 I am convinced that the Gospel of Jesus Christ has been misrepresented, misunderstood, and marginalized in many churches and among many who claim the name of Christ.
 Compromise of the Gospel by some prophetic ministries has led to the preaching of false gospels, the seduction of many minds and movements, and the weakening of the church’s Gospel witness.

 Authentic prophetic ministry loves and cherishes the truth.
 Truth is only ever expressed in Christ.

-Everything that Jesus did bore witness to truth and was aligned to the scriptures.
+Everything that Jesus did bore witness to the truth and was aligned with the scriptures.
 Jesus would later show the Emmaus disciples how the scriptures at every level, also attested to Him.

 In a post-modern world where the outrageous issue is raised that there is no such thing as truth, Christ alone stands unique in history with the dynamic claim that He alone is the Way, the Truth and the Life.

 It is not even that He is the truth about God, He IS Truth.
 And so it is clear to see, that in speaking on His behalf with the prophetic that we should carry that same sense of authenticity when reporting what we hear, see and sense He is saying.
 Which means if He has not clearly shown, or told us something we should not say He has.
 I’m sure you wouldn’t, but some do at times.

 If you are careful with this, God will trust you with much more.